logo

 Overview

 Girl in Pieces is the New York Times bestselling young adult contemporary novel by Kathleen Glasgow originally published in 2016.
 It was a New York Public Library Best Book for Teens selection and Amelia Bloomer Project Award Selection.
 The novel explores a teen’s recovery journey from self-harm, exploring the roles of community, healthy patterns, and acceptance of dualities.
-This study guide refers to the 2016 paperback edition.
+Glasgow is also well-known for her other novels, including You'd Be Home Now (2021) and How to Make Friends With the Dark (2019).

 Plot Summary

 The novel opens with Charlotte “Charlie” Davis regaining consciousness after attempting to take her own life.
-At 17, Charlie has lost her father to suicide, been physically abused by her mother, seen her best friend suffer brain damage from a failed suicide attempt, been homeless, and been threatened with rape multiple times.
+At 17, Charlie has lost her father to suicide, been physically abused by her mother, seen her best friend suffer brain damage from a suicide attempt, been homeless, and been threatened with rape multiple times.
 Her coping mechanisms through these traumatic events have been both healthy (making art and listening to music) and unhealthy (cutting and alcohol).

 After her suicide attempt, Charlie is placed in Creeley Center, a group home for girls who self-harm.
 Diagnosed with non-suicidal self-injury, impulse-control disorder, and post-traumatic stress disorder, Charlie is also suffering from selective mutism.
 Her physical and emotional traumas weigh so heavily on her that she cannot speak.
 Being at Creeley feels safe to Charlie, and after a week of individual and group therapy, she begins to make progress, using her voice and her art to express herself.
 That progress is cut short, however, when she is discharged due to lack of insurance.